From Presence to Practice: Centering and Grounding in Transformational Coaching

 But sometimes those words sound a little jargony and we don't remember exactly what our best ways of doing them are, both for coaching and for everyday life with ourselves and those we love.
 And what's the difference between the two words?

 Centering is more like coming home to a space inside ourselves.
-Aaaaaahhh....
-It’s good to know I'm still in here, even when things are not going so well and I'm not feeling myself.
+It’s the pause that lets me remember: I’m still here, even when things are not going so well and I'm not feeling myself.

 Centering and grounding remind me a bit of walking the labyrinth, which as you probably know if you've been around Awaken for a while, is my favorite form of prayer.